Uri Extensions

 replaceSort

-Returns a new Uri with the sort query param (&sort=name:asc) replaced with a new value matching
+Returns a new Uri with the sort query parameter replaced to match the given Sort.
+By default

 - Example